Anthime-Biau/Training/README.md

 ## Description

-In those different projects, I have tried to improve my skills with the scikit learn library using Regression or Classification problems on Kaggle Competition.
+In those different projects, I have tried to improve my skills with the Python scikit learn library using Regression or Classification problems on Kaggle Competition.

 ## Table of Contents